MarkPhamm/British-Airway/README.md

 - Enhance staff training programs to improve customer interactions and service quality.
 - Increase staff presence and assistance at London airports, especially during peak travel times, to better support economy-class travelers.
 - Implement feedback mechanisms for customers to report negative staff experiences promptly, allowing for swift resolution and continuous improvement.

+**Problem 2:**
+- **Time Series Problems in 2017 and 2023**: Using the filter in Streamlit's [Review app](https://ba-review.streamlit.app/), we discover that the money value score and recommendation rate plummeted in 2017 and 2023 despite the fact that we have multiples review from those years.

 ## Team members